 - Figure out who, what, where, when.

-- Instead of researching discrimination faced by Canadians overall, look at Canadian teenagers specifically, or even a specific sub-group of teenagers (e.g., second-generation teenagers from a certain ethnic background).
+- Who?
+Rather than researching discrimination faced by Canadians generally, look at Canadian teenagers specifically, or even a specific sub-group of teenagers (eg, second-generation teenagers from a certain ethnic background).

-- Instead of studying all of Canada, look at Ontario.
+- Where?
+Instead of studying all of Canada, look at Ontario, or even just in Ottawa.

-- Instead of studying the 20th century, look at the 1980s specifically.
+- When?
+Instead of studying the 20th century in its entirety, look at the 1980s specifically.

 - Choose two perspectives or variables and compare them.

-Another good list of books to help you with ideas for your human rights research can be found here.
+A good starting point may be The practical guide to humanitarian law (2014), or The Responsibility to Protect: Report of the International Commission on Intervention and State Sovereignty (2001).
+Another good list of books (both print and online) to help you with ideas for your human rights research can be found here.

 Because so many issues in human rights are related to actual events involving actual people, you may find it useful to further pinpoint your topic by searching through news media coverage.
 It can also make your final paper more interesting if, rather than just having an academic or theoretical discussion of the issue, you are able to show how the theory you are discussing actually works in real life, by giving real examples.
 For comprehensive newspaper coverage, try searching in Canadian Newsstream or Canadian Business & Current Affairs.
 More resources can be found on our Finding News page, and there are also a few videos on Searching News Databases.

-Once you have a list of initial results, click on "Book/eBook" on the left-hand side of the screen in order to view just the books, or click on "Journal Article" as well as "Scholarly & Peer-Review" to see just academic journal articles.
+Search using keywords.
+Once you have your results, click on "Books" on the left-hand side of the screen in order to view just the books and e-books, or click on "Peer-Reviewed Journals" as well as "Articles" to see just academic journal articles.
+To search just articles and e-books, select "Available Online".
 If you still have a very large results list, you can also use some of the following to further limit your results:

-- Publication Date = Only choose this if your prof has given specific instructions about how recent your resources should be, or if you know the area you are researching drastically changed at a certain point in time.
-For example, the laws around how to claim refugee status in Canada changed substantially in about 2002, so you would only want pre-2002 resources if you were trying to compare the new system to the old.
+- Publication Date = Only choose this if you have been given specific instructions about how recent your resources should be, or if you know that the area of law you are researching has drastically changed at a certain point in time.
+For example, the laws around immigration and how to claim refugee status changed substantially in about 2002, so you would only want pre-2002 resources if you were trying to compare the new system to the old.

-- Subject Terms = Looking at the list of suggested subject terms may help you pinpoint more specifically the aspects of your topic that truly interest you.
+- Subject = Looking at the list of suggested terms may help you pinpoint more specifically the aspects of your topic that truly interest you.

-Summon is the best place to start looking for journal articles about human rights, as it covers a wide cross-section of interdisciplinary journals.
-More advanced researchers, however, may wish to also search in some of the databases that more specifically target social sciences and human rights journals, particularly:
+Omni is the best place to start looking for journal articles about human rights, as it covers a wide range of interdisciplinary journals, including the vast majority of social sciences journals subscribed to by the Library.
+More advanced researchers, however, may wish to also search in some of the databases that more specifically target social sciences and human rights journals.

 There are a large number of organizations working in the field of human rights, many of which produce high-quality publications and reports.
 While these are not usually peer-reviewed, many are quite authoritative, and can be very useful in terms of helping you to focus your research, as well as point you toward other resources of value.